vpsdarth/PolyAdditionLinkedList/README.md

 # PolyAdditionLinkedList
-Polynomial addition using linked list
+Polynomial addition using linked list in C